Best 4×4 Grow Tent Yield: Factors and Guide

 Different Grow Styles & Its Density for 4×4 Grow Tent Yield

 Plant training is usually done to produce various colas thus increasing the yield.
 There are many ways to train a cannabis plant.
 Let us now differentiate the grow styles and how each one impacts the yield of the plant inside a 4×4 grow tent space.

 This method implements bending and securing of plant parts in place.
 The main idea here is to keep the tall stems away from the middle part to create a flatter and wider shape.
 By means of controlling the height and shape of the plant, it allows for better light distribution.
 Hence, producing healthier growth and higher yield.
 The bending process takes place while the seedlings are still young and flexible.

 This method involves damaging or removing certain parts of the plant to help induce better growth and increase the yield.
 The aim of this technique is to keep the plant small to give the bud sites ample light.
 Keep in mind though that the pruning process is a very crucial technique.
 Without proper skills, you run the risk of damaging the plant.

 This method works by manipulating the timeline.
 Its main concept is to grow as many small plants as possible instead of making a few big buds.
 The plants are not required to grow that big.
 The seedlings are then allowed to grow for only 4-5 weeks before transitioning it to the flowering stage.

 The sea of buds created is bound to produce more yield in a shorter amount of time.
-A 4×4 tent, in this case, can cater to 15 up to 20 small plants.
+A 4×4 grow tent, in this case, can yield from 15 up to 20 small plants.
 The average yield using the SOG is about 1 to 1.5 pounds.

 4. Screen of Green (ScrOG)